fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_47.jpg)

-Figure 6.47: Using partial to transform the output
+Caption: Using partial to transform the output

 You can call `new_func` without passing the `z` argument, as you have provided a value through the `partial`